As we approach the end of the calendar year, and budget creation for the 22-23 school year gets underway, this article is extremely timely!

 Unfortunately, that’s an incorrect assumption.

 Further, I’ve seen faith-based schools that are in proximity to other faith-based schools, and the school with the lower tuition can’t believe that there are more children enrolled in the school with the higher tuition.
 That’s because a family will look at the lower tuition and say, “There must be something wrong with the school,” rather than look at the school first, and only then ask about the tuition.
+Indeed, there are those parents who will “shop” schools, and go to the one that offers them the most financial aid or has the lower tuition, but if a parent wants to argue incessantly about tuition before their child is enrolled, what do you think they’re going to do after their child is enrolled, and there’s an increase in tuition, or extra fees are imposed, or extra work is required to raise money for special projects?

 3) Higher Tuition = Financial Aid Creation.
 As a former financial aid administrator, the one administrator comment that makes absolutely no sense to me is, “Oh, we don’t have financial aid.
 We keep our costs as low as possible, and whatever support we receive is spread across each student.”
 I reply with, “That’s called subsidized tuition.”
 Then the school administrator says, “Well, we don’t call it subsidy; we call it, ‘Investment.'”